-\\A student is excused from PE class for any academic/school-sponsored event, guidance appointment, musical lesson, and medical absence recognized by a physician. \\A student will receive a zero if they are unprepared for class, cut a regularly scheduled class, or are absent. \\Each student has the potential to make up any missed classes by the end of the quarter.
+A student is excused from PE class for any academic/school-sponsored event, guidance appointment, musical lesson, and medical absence recognized by a physician.
+A student will receive a zero if they are unprepared for class, cut a regularly scheduled class, or are absent.
+Each student has the potential to make up any missed classes by the end of the quarter.
 This may be achieved by seeing the PE teacher and making the proper arrangements.
-(After-school, intramurals, free periods, written assignments) \\ Extra-credit is also available to any student interested in achieving a higher grade by speaking with their PE teacher and making arrangements on an individual basis.
-PHYSICAL EDUCATION & HEALTH THE PRESIDENT'S CHALLENGE PHYSICAL FITNESS PROGRAM \\At the end of the school year following completion of the NYS Physical Fitness Test, the Physical Education Department will compile all of the fitness testing results.
-Awards will be given to students who meet or exceed the national standards for physical fitness.
-Grades 9-11 will receive a Letter grade based on earned points through the rubric.
-12th graders will receive a Letter grade based on a numerical score earned through the rubric.
-The grading rubric is indicated below: 1 2 3 4 5 Student dresses Student dresses Student dresses out.
-Student dresses out.
-Student dresses out. out. out.
+(After-school, intramurals, free periods, written assignments) Extra-credit is also available to any student interested in achieving a higher grade by speaking with their PE teacher and making arrangements on an individual basis.
+1 2 3 4 5 Student dresses Student dresses Student dresses Student dresses Student dresses out. out. out. out. out.
 Student is on time.
-Student is on time.
-Student is on time.
-Student often Student often arrives late. arrives late.
-Student displays Student displays Student displays strong interest in class activity. strong interest in class motivation to excel.
-Student displays Student displays activity. little/no interest in little interest in class Student is Student displays class activity. activity. cooperative and on Student displays exceptional understanding of task. understanding of activity activity and application of Student is Student rarely and application of technical. concepts. confrontational when completes activity/ Student is open to technical concepts. spoken to. game. feedback from Student initiates feedback teacher/peers.
-Student welcomes from teacher/peers.
-Student does not Student is not feedback from teacher/ follow directions. receptive to feedback Student displays peers.
-Student displays respect, from teacher/peers. respect for self/others. maturity, and honesty for Student displays Student displays self/others. lack of respect for Student displays respect, maturity, and self/ others. little respect for honesty for self/others. self/others.
+Student often Student often • Student is on time.
+Student is on time. arrives late. arrives late.
+Student displays strong .
+Chudont dionlorus .
+Ctudont dionlorus Student displays Student displays motivation to excel. • Student displays Student displays interest in class strong interest in - Ctudont dionlous little/no interest in little interest in activity. class activity.
+Student displays class activity. class activity.
+Student is • Student displays exceptional understanding of activity and application • Student is Student rarely • Student is cooperative and on • student displays understanding of of technical. concepts. confrontational • Student farely completes activity/ task. activity and of technical. concepts. when spoken to. game. tusk. application of Student initiates when spoken to.
+Sume.
+Student is open to technical concepts. feedback from Student does not Student is not feedback from teenneur conceptor teacher/peers. follow directions. receptive to teacher/peers.
+Student welcomes feedback from 7 1 feedback from Student displays Student displays teacher/peers.
+Student displays teacher/ peers. respect, maturity, and lack of respect for respect for honesty for self/others. self/ others.
+Student displays self/others.
+Student displays little respect for respect, maturity, and self/others. honesty for self/others.